triton-inference-server/tutorials/Popular_Models_Guide/StableDiffusion/README.md

 The `default` build includes model configuration files for [`stable_diffusion_1_5`](diffusion-models/stable_diffustion_1_5) and [`stable_diffusion_xl`](diffusion-models/stable_diffustion_xl) but the actual model artifacts and engine files are not included.
-The are built in a separate step.
+They are built in a separate step.